-Orchids have become very popular!
-Their blooms are amongst the most lovely living things that can grace your home.
-I have several and they are like a gift that keeps on giving.
+Orchids are very popular!
+Their blooms are among the most lovely living things that can grace your home.
+I have several that are many years old, and they are like a gift that keeps on giving.
 With the right attention, orchids will grow beautifully for you and live for many years in your home.
-Both you and the orchids deserve the best care instructions you can get so here they are:

-- If you keep the temperature in your house below 70 degrees in the winter, you shouldn't have to be concerned about the humidity levels, although a daily mist would always be appreciated.
-If your house temperature is over 70 degrees in the winter and if you keep your air conditioning below 75 degrees you may want to place your orchid on a tray with pebbles and keep water in it below the pot level.
-That and a daily mist will definitely help increase the humidity level.
+- If you keep the temperature in your house below 70°F (or 21°C) in the winter, you shouldn't have to be concerned about the humidity levels, although a daily mist would always be appreciated.
+If your house temperature is over 70°F (or 21°C )in the winter, and if you keep your air conditioning below 75°F (or 24°C), you may want to place your orchid on a tray with pebbles in it and keep water in the tray just to the top of the pebbles so that the plant is not sitting in water.
+The evaporating water and a daily mist will definitely help.

 - Fertilize them regularly, except when they are blooming.
 You can use a specific orchid fertilizer or a general houseplant food, which works well, too.

 - Please click on comments, if you need any more information or have any questions about orchid care.